 eSIM vs physical SIM: Which is better?

 Physical SIM cards are used globally and by all major mobile data carriers for the majority of their plans.
 They can be swapped between phones if yours dies or is irreparably damaged.
-You can get a new SIM if it stops working or you want to upgrade.
-You just have to ask your carrier to buy a SIM card.
-You can easily track down a new SIM card if you’re traveling abroad.
+You can get a new SIM if it stops working or you want to upgrade; you just have to get a new one from your carrier.
+Plus, you can easily track down a new physical SIM card if you’re traveling abroad.

 Some other things to consider: